nithinmathewjoji/LunarCAD_2.0-Single-Board-Atmega328/KiCAD_Files/README.md

 - `schematics/` → KiCad schematic files
 - `pcb_layout/` → PCB design files
-- `LunaRduiNO.kicad_pro` → Main KiCad project file  download the .zip file and use it on kicad all files are inside it for youe recreation
+- `LunarCAD ATMEGA328.kicad_pro` → Main KiCad project file  download the .zip file and use it on kicad all files are inside it for youe recreation
 - `docs/` → Supporting notes, diagrams, and teaching materials

 ---